 Evansville is a larger medium-sized city located in the state of Indiana.
 With a population of 119,943 people and 48 constituent neighborhoods, Evansville is the third largest community in Indiana.

-Evansville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Evansville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Evansville is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Evansville who work in office and administrative support (13.89%), sales jobs (11.83%), and food service (7.81%).

-The education level of Evansville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.42% of adults 25 and older in Evansville have a college degree.
+In terms of college education, Evansville is nearly on par with the US average for all cities of 21.84%: 19.42% of adults 25 and older in Evansville have a bachelor's degree or advanced degree.

 The per capita income in Evansville in 2010 was $21,158, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $84,632 for a family of four.
 However, Evansville contains both very wealthy and poor people as well.